GBunnuD/gd-wrangle/README.md

 ## Submission:

-* Name of the Play Assigned: SCENE I. Britain.
-The garden of Cymbeline's palace.
+* Name of the Play Assigned: Cymbeline
 * Speaker 1: QUEEN
 * Speaker 2: CYMBELINE
 * Question: We had to find which speaker spoke the most is the play.